PSAdamH/Unit13-Work/Documentation/documentation.md

 | IPhone 11              | Y    | Y          | Y     |          | Y         |           |           |
 | Iphone 12              | Y    | Y          | Y     |          |           | Y         |           |
 | Iphone 13              | Y    | Y          | Y     |          |           |           | Y         |

+# Development Revision And Feedback

+In the making of the website some the proportions had to be ajusted and changed meaning some of the proportions may not be the same as the plan

++ The first amount of feedback i have been given was that i need more colours as the colours where a bit dull and gloomy so i changed the colour scheme to the current colour scheme

 # Reviews
 ## Aiden :